marcguery/varif/README.md

 ## Genetic regions

-By default, all genomic regions are included with the option `--all-regions`.
-However, alleles outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--gene-regions`.
+By default, all genomic regions are included.
+However, alleles outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--exclude-intergenic`.

 # <a name="app"></a>Allele Population Proportions